Ivor Atkins: Work with Elgar

+Composer and editor

-Other compositions included a Magnificat and Nunc dimittis in G (which has been recorded by the Choir of Worcester Cathedral), the anthem If Ye then be Risen with Christ (published Novello, 1904), the Chorale Prelude on the tune 'Worcester (published 1924) and songs such as The Shepherdess, The Years at the Spring, and Elleen, in Victorian ballad style.
-He was knighted in 1921 for services to music and was President of the Royal College of Organists from 1935 to 1936.
+As well as Hymn of Faith his original compositions included a Magnificat and Nunc dimittis in G (which has been recorded by the Choir of Worcester Cathedral), the anthem If Ye then be Risen with Christ (published Novello, 1904), the Chorale Prelude on the tune 'Worcester (published 1924) and songs such as The Shepherdess, The Years at the Spring, and Elleen, in Victorian ballad style.

+Atkins based his English edition of Allegri's Miserere, with the famous "top C" in the second-half of the 4-voice falsobordone, on an earlier edition published by William Smyth Rockstro in 1880.
+But it was the Atkins edition in 1951, and a subsequent recording by the Choir of King's College Cambridge, that led to it becoming one of the most popular a cappella choral works performed.
+Allegri's original is very different from this received version.

+His arrangement of Three Kings by Peter Cornelius for solo voice and choir, published posthumously in 1957, also achieved great popularity as a choral work for Epiphany.
+It was included in the first volume of the popular 1961 collection compiled by David Willcocks and Reginald Jacques, Carols for Choirs.

+Personal life

 Atkins married Katherine Butler in 1899.
 Katherine became Mayor of Worcester in 1937.
 She died in 1954.
 Their ashes were interred in Worcester Cathedral.
 Their son, Edward Wulstan Ivor Atkins (1904-2003) was an engineer and writer.
 He was Elgar's godson and wrote The Elgar/Atkins Friendship in 1984.
-Ivor Atkins’ students included composer Florence Margaret Spencer Palmer.